DataDog/hiring-engineers/answers.md

 ![7_timeboard1](./screenshots/7_timeboard1.png)

+### Changing my Timeboard from the web UI

-At first, I could not figure out how to set the timeframe beyond the past 24 hours; I tried using the "Select Range" option at the top of the timeboard, but it stopped at the past day.
+At first, I could not figure out how to customize the timeframe beyond 24 hours; I tried using the "Select Range" option at the top of the timeboard, but it did not go any smaller than the same day.
 I also tried to edit the URL and change the timestamps manually by making `from_ts` and `to_ts` 300 seconds apart, but it did nothing.

 Before long, I clicked the keyboard icon, which showed that the shortcut ALT + ] would tighten the timeframe.

 ![8_timeboard_shortcut](./screenshots/8_timeboard_shortcut.png)

-I used this to make the timeframe of my timeboard to be the past 5 minutes.
+I used this to make the timeframe of my timeboard to be the past 5 minutes:

 ![9_timeboard2](./screenshots/9_timeboard2.png)

-While there was no option to send a snapshot of my entire timeboard (since the exercise instructions are unclear about which graph to @ myself with), I could @ myself with a single graph of a metric, so I chose the MySQL bytes sent anomaly graph by clicking the camera icon at the top right of the graph and @ing myself in an annotation.
+While there was no option to send a snapshot of my entire timeboard (since the exercise instructions are unclear about which graph to @ myself with), I could [@ myself](https://docs.datadoghq.com/monitors/notifications/#mentions-in-slack-from-monitor-alert) with a single graph of a metric, so I chose the MySQL bytes sent anomaly graph by clicking the camera icon at the top right of the graph and @ing myself in an annotation.

 ![10_at_notation](./screenshots/10_at_notation.png)

-I received an email as expected, notifying me of having been tagged and showing me a screenshot of the graph.
+As expected, I received an email with the annotation a screenshot of the graph I was tagged in.

 ![11_at_notation_email](./screenshots/11_at_notation_email.png)

-The anomaly graph displays the metric, with "anomaly" values colored red and normal values colored blue.
-Anomaly values are determined by previous metric values and patterns, which helps alert the owner of unusual behavior that might be difficult to notice without analyzing past metric trends.
+**Bonus Question:** The anomaly graph displays a metric, with anomalous values colored red and normal values colored blue.
+Anomalous values are determined by previous metric values and patterns, which helps alert the owner of unusual behavior that might be difficult to notice without analyzing past metric trends.

 The script for creating the timeboard is included in the project as `timeboard1.py`.